skip to main content

 We may earn money when you click our links.

-You can watch U.S. Open tennis on ABC, ESPN, and ESPN2.
+You can watch U.S. Open tennis in 2025 on ABC and several ESPN networks.
 Our guide covers which providers have these channels, so you’re ready for every game, set, and match.

-If you can’t make it to Queens, New York, to watch this hardcourt tournament, you can catch all matches on ABC, ESPN, ESPN2, and ESPN+.
-Our favorite service for the U.S. Open this year is Hulu + Live TV, but we’ll get more into TV providers, channels, and free ways to watch the U.S. Open below.
+If you can’t make it to New York to watch this year’s tournament, you can catch all matches on ABC and ESPN’s family of networks.
+My favorite service for U.S. Open coverage is Hulu + Live TV, but I’ll get more into TV providers, channels, and free ways to watch the U.S. Open below.

 Find top internet providers available in your area by entering your zip code.

-You can watch the U.S. Open Championships on ABC, ESPN, and ESPN2 or stream all matches on ESPN+.
-Additional coverage will be available on ESPN3 and ESPNews, while ESPN Deportes will air select matches with Spanish-language commentary.
+You can watch the U.S. Open Championships on ABC and several ESPN channels.
+ESPN+ will stream every match, while ESPN Deportes will air select matches with Spanish-language commentary.

 Pro tip: Tennis Channel will air U.S. Open coverage on select mornings and evenings during the competition.
 While the channel won’t show live matches, it’ll still deliver highlights, expert opinions, and daily news.